 You could have scar tissue, fibroids, adhesions, or blocked tubes as a result of a prior pregnancy or surgery.

 Since your last pregnancy, you or your partner may now have increased risk factors, such as weight, age, smoking, or taking certain medications.

-Also known as recurrent pregnancy loss, is when a woman has three or more consecutive, spontaneous miscarriages.
+Also known as recurrent pregnancy loss, this is when a woman has three or more consecutive, spontaneous miscarriages.

 This option is not ideal, I know.
 While we can work to understand what is causing secondary infertility, there are occasions where it is unexplainable.
 However, unexplained DOESN’T mean unsolvable!
 There are still solutions that could be right for you.

 When Should I Call A Doctor About My Fertility?

 If you’ve been trying to conceive for one year or longer (or six months for women 35 years or older) with no luck, consider reaching out to a reproductive endocrinology and infertility specialist.